 Seasonal Cheer without Fire Fear

-Follow this guide to protect your family and your home this holiday season.
-And, of course, feel free to download and share this infographic on your social networks:
+Follow these tips to protect your family and your home this holiday season.

 - Check before buying.
 When making one of the most important holiday decisions, select the freshest tree.
 Fresh trees have softer, vibrant green needles that do not fall when brushed and don’t break from the branches easily.
 Avoid a cheaper, dry tree –it shouldn’t be shedding its needles so soon!